 - Observe notes on material damage.

-- i These symbols indicate useful instructions or further information that could be helpful to you.
+- (i) These symbols indicate useful instructions or further information that could be helpful to you.

 - Instructions

-$(\rightarrow$ Further information on a topic page)
+- (→ Further information on a topic

-Display Display in the multifunction display/ media display
+Display in the multifunction display/ Display media display

 Highest menu level to be selected in the multimedia system